Tony Hawk's Pro Skater 2: Versions

-Tony Hawk's Pro Skater 2 was developed for the Game Boy Color by Natsume and was released in the United States and Europe in November 2000.
+Tony Hawk's Pro Skater 2 was developed for the Game Boy Color by Natsume Co., Ltd. and was released in the United States and Europe in November 2000.
 The game features two modes of play ("Career Mode" and "Free Skate"), thirteen skaters, seven stages and a password system to aid in tracking the player's progress.
 The Game Boy Color's limited capacity necessitated a change in perspective to side-scrolling and isometric overhead levels and a completely synthesized soundtrack.
-Tony Hawk's Pro Skater 2 was developed for the Game Boy Advance by Vicarious Visions and released in the United States and Europe in June 2001.
-The game takes place in an isometric overhead perspective and features all levels and game modes excluding the level editor, multiplayer and skater-customization modes.
-Due to the console's limited capacity, the game's control scheme was simplified and the soundtrack was altered to feature shortened instrumental versions of the game's licensed tracks.

 An enhanced port of Tony Hawk's Pro Skater 2 was released as a part of the Xbox title Tony Hawk's Pro Skater 2x.
 It was developed by Treyarch and released in North America in November 2001.
 The compilation includes five new levels, redesigned menus, the ability to create female customized skaters and a customized soundtrack, a "balance meter" feature and a four-player and LAN compatibility in the multiplayer mode.
 The game's graphics had been improved from those of the PC and Dreamcast versions; the textures were reworked to display more detail, most notably in the patches of grass.

 A version for Windows Mobile devices was developed by Aspyr Media and released in April 2006.
 The port is optimized for the Intel 2700G processor found in Dell Axim devices.
 A port of Pro Skater 2 for iOS devices was released by Activision on April 1, 2010.
-The version's only playable modes are the Career, Single Session and Free Skate modes, and the soundtrack had been remade.
-The game's controls are visually displayed on the screen as four virtual buttons and a directional cross.
+The version's only playable modes were the Career, Single Session and Free Skate modes, and the soundtrack was remade.
+The game's controls were visually displayed on the screen as four virtual buttons and a directional cross.
 The game was removed from the App Store in 2014.

-A remaster of both Tony Hawk's Pro Skater and the second game, titled Tony Hawk's Pro Skater 1 + 2, was developed by Vicarious Visions and released on September 4, 2020, for Microsoft Windows, PlayStation 4, and Xbox One systems.
-The remaster includes all of the original levels and skaters from the original games, but also includes improved skater creation and park creation modes, online multiplayer, and other new features, and featured most of the original soundtracks.
+An enhanced remake of both Tony Hawk's Pro Skater and the second game, titled Tony Hawk's Pro Skater 1 + 2, was developed by Vicarious Visions and released on September 4, 2020, for PlayStation 4, Windows, and Xbox One, followed up a year later on PlayStation 5, Xbox Series X/S, and Nintendo Switch.
+The game includes all of the original levels and skaters from the original games, but also includes improved skater creation and park creation modes, online multiplayer, and other new features, and featured most of the original soundtracks.